abourne1/mybitly/READEME.md

 - Data Model
     -- I decided to store randomly generated short links and custom short links in the same table b/c I thought it would save me some time
     -- Obviously there are some drawbacks to this approach.
 For one, it reduces the total number of short links I can make.
 Assuming that I want a fixed-width url shortener (like bit.ly and goo.gl), then there's at most 62^7 short links I can make.
 Placing custom links in the same table as my random links means that I have less unique keys to generate slugs from.

+## What I would have done with more time

+- Unit tests :(
+    -- I always try to write unit tests, but under the time constraint, I wasn't able to write as many tests as I would have liked
+    -- URL caching (see Postgres section under 'Design Decisions')